tstpierre/globalazurebootcamp2018/labs/03 - web ci-cd/README.md

 1. Once deployment is finished, visit your web app URL and claim victory!

 ## Putting it all together
-1. By default, the triggers are made for you
+1. The release trigger is made for you when you create it off of the successful build page like we did
-1. When you push changes to GitHub fork/repo a build will kick off
+1. When you push changes to GitHub fork/repo a build will kick off (if you owned the repo and had rights to enable trigger)
 1. When the build finishes (successfully) a new release will be created for that build
 1. That release will automatically deploy to your Azure Web App resource
 1. This is a starting point for things like dev, qa and stage environments where builds can be tested and approved before moving to the next environment, without requiring a new build process